 Kuala Lumpur makes for a fun place to visit for a couple.
 This city has diverse restaurants and a number of luxury hotels at affordable prices.
 For couples who enjoy romance on a budget, this is a good city.

-Edinburgh makes for a fun place to visit for a couple.
+Couples visit Edinburgh frequently as it offers plenty of romantic activities.
 With its castle and the Royal Mile, there are many romantic places to explore as a couple.
 There are also good restaurants and some nice hotels.

 Kuala Lumpur and Edinburgh are both good destinations for backpackers.

-Many backpackers visit Kuala Lumpur.
+Kuala Lumpur is very popular with the backpacker crowd.
 This is a popular stop for backpackers on the Southeast Asia circuit.
 It's modern and comfortable but also affordable and diverse.
 The city has a number of affordable hostels, but it also has a more laid back and authentic vibe than you'll find in many other Southeast Asian cities.
 The city also isn't as touristy as some other cities, so the people are down to Earth and helpful without being jaded by all of the vacationers.

-Backpackers come from all over to visit Edinburgh.
+Edinburgh is a great city to visit for backpackers.
 The city has some good hostels and an active nightlife, so it's not hard to find other travelers to hang out with.